Introduction#

 D-Wave currently makes available the Advantage quantum computer.

-Starting in 2022, experimental prototypes of D-Wave’s next-generation QPU, Advantage2, were put online in Leap for study.
+Starting in 2022, experimental prototypes of D‑Wave’s next-generation QPU, the Advantage2™ system, were put online in the Leap service for study.